Sanduuz/CTFWriteUps/challenge.fi/Web/Securelogin/writeup.md

 There are mainly 3 types of XXE attacks.
 Inband XXE, Error Based XXE and Out-of-Band XXE (OOB-XXE).

-In an Inband XXE the result will be directly shown on the user.
-Previous testing shows us that no output is rendered to the webpage
+In an Inband XXE the result will be directly shown to the user.
+Previous testing shows us that no output is rendered to the webpage.

 As we previously tried to authenticate as admin, we were greeted with the error message `Username or password not found!
 Try Harder!`.
 As we can see, we get no output based on our input.
-This means that we can leave out Inband XXE, since that doesn't seem to be possible in this scenario.
+This means that we can leave out Inband XXE, since that doesn't seem to be a possibility in this scenario.

 The second type of XXE attack is error based, but as we already noticed before, the error message is always the same whatever our input is.
 This renders error based XXE unusable.